 Thus far, most housing assistance in this crisis has been directed to homeowners.
 We cannot emphasize enough that, renters need help, too.

 Some emergency measures to support renters have come through in cities like San Jose, Boston, San Diego, and Baltimore through the enactment of eviction bans, as well as Fannie Mae andFreddie Mac extending forbearance to landlords provided that they don’t evict renters.

 Unfortunately, these programs are a patchwork across the country and not available to many renters.
 There is no clear answer to the question of “what next?”
 What happens after eviction bans expire?
 Do renters have to pay back rent immediately or risk eviction?
 In some cities repayment schedules have been envisioned, but they are all relatively short term, so if 50% of renters struggle with the rent in a normal month, how will they be able to repay 2-4 months of back rent in a four month period – even assuming they’ve been able to find work immediately?
-What happens to their hard earned good credit?
-Will non-payment of rent get reported and ultimately ruin their credit ratings?
+While some will be able to negotiate their rent many will be left with permanent financial damage.

 To make sure we give renters the same support that we give homeowners in this national emergency, we need a national strategy to provide renters with:

 - An immediate, national ban on evictions.